Inside The New Economy Where People ‘Buy Nothing’ and Give Everything

 Lorie Gassie misses the library.
 Since the pandemic shut down her local branch, the Queens resident has a pile of overdue books in her apartment that she cannot return.

 That’s what brought Gassie to my stoop last week.
-I met her on Facebook, where we are both members of a Buy Nothing group aimed to create a little gift economy among its roughly 1300 members.
+I met her on Facebook, where we are both members of a Buy Nothing group that aims to create a little gift economy among its roughly 1,300 members.

 My midnight bout with spring cleaning led me to post a few things on the page, including a coffee table book about the Met Gala.
 Gassie thought it would be good inspiration for her work as a costume designer; I wanted more space for my new money tree.